dzheng7/ezBackup/README.md

 ezBackup backs up files using a User Interface, while ezBackupAuto does it automatically on a schedule.

-While running the ezBackup program only requires running the .exe file, ezBackupAuto is more specialized; instructions on how to run the program can be found in the TestKit folder in BackupAppAuto/BackupApp/bin/Debug.
+While running the ezBackup program only requires running the .exe file, ezBackupAuto is more specialized; instructions on how to run the program can be found in the ezHelp text file in BackupAppAuto/BackupApp/bin/Debug/TestKit.